 Students and counselors meet one-on-one throughout the application process.
-ESJ counselors have years of experience in the field; are knowledgeable about hundreds of colleges so that they can assist students in finding the right match; and make ongoing efforts - through tours and other professional events - to keep in personal contact with admissions officers at colleges around the country.
+ESJ counselors have years of experience in the field; are knowledgeable about hundreds of colleges so they can assist students in finding the right match; and make ongoing efforts - through tours and other professional events - to keep in personal contact with admissions officers at colleges around the country.
 Counselors advocate for individual students as well as for the school as a whole, ensuring Episcopal is recognized for the strength of its curriculum and its impressive graduates.

 Make a Successful College Choice

 Our Five Year Program

 Discovering your strengths and challenges are all a part of the balanced experience Episcopal offers students.
 This journey of personal exploration ultimately culminates in finding the right college or university.

 Episcopal believes successful college decisions start with the student who is well informed and actively involved in the college search process.
 Therefore, college preparation begins with a meeting for parents during the student’s eighth-grade year.
 A supportive staff of counselors serves as personal guides on the journey through course selection, testing, application, and selection process.